vitejs/vite/docs/guide/api-environment.md

 Vite 6 formalizes the concept of Environments.
 Until Vite 5, there were two implicit Environments (`client`, and optionally `ssr`).
 The new Environment API allows users and framework authors to create as many environments as needed to map the way their apps work in production.
 This new capability required a big internal refactoring, but a lot of effort has been placed on backward compatibility.
 The initial goal of Vite 6 is to move the ecosystem to the new major as smoothly as possible, delaying the adoption of these new experimental APIs until enough users have migrated and frameworks and plugin authors have validated the new design.

-## Closing the gap between build and dev
+## Closing the Gap Between Build and Dev

 For a simple SPA/MPA, no new APIs around environments are exposed to the config.
 Internally, Vite will apply the options to a `client` environment, but it's not necessary to know of this concept when configuring Vite.
 The config and behavior from Vite 5 should work seamlessly here.